Kentucky School Buildings — Asbestos Exposure

 If You Worked at a Kentucky School and Have Been Diagnosed

-Kentucky law currently gives asbestos claimants 5 years from diagnosis to file under KRS § 413.140(1)(a).
-Pending 2026 legislation (HB 1664) could reduce that window to 3 years.
+Kentucky law gives asbestos claimants 1 year from diagnosis to file a products-liability action under KRS § 413.140(1)(a).
 If you or a family member has received a diagnosis that may be related to asbestos exposure while working at a school building, time matters.
 More than 60 asbestos bankruptcy trust funds are available to Kentucky claimants — each with its own separate documentation requirements that take months to prepare.

 Find your school district in the list above, review the documented asbestos exposure history, and contact a Kentucky mesothelioma attorney before your deadline expires.

-Connect With an Asbestos & Mesothelioma Attorney Experienced in Kentucky Cases
+Connect With an Asbestos and Mesothelioma Attorney with Experience in Kentucky

 A diagnosis of mesothelioma or an asbestos-related illness may entitle you and your family to significant compensation through asbestos trust funds and civil litigation.
-An attorney with experience representing Kentucky mesothelioma clients can evaluate your case — at no cost to you.
+An experienced Kentucky attorney can evaluate your case — at no cost to you.

 • Free case evaluation — no obligation to hire